Professional Context

 💡 Expert Advice & Considerations

-Don't rely on Grok to replace your own expertise, use it to augment your research and data analysis, and always verify the accuracy of the outputs, especially when working with sensitive or critical data.
+A common trap is relying on this tool to replace your own expertise, use it to augment your research and data analysis, and always verify the accuracy of the outputs, especially when working with sensitive or critical data.

 Advanced Prompt Library